 - Harbour Point Capital, a healthcare services-focused private equity firm, in its recapitalization of InSight Telepsychiatry, a leading national telepsychiatry services provider.

-- Physician practices in sale transactions and entry into practice management arrangements with portfolio companies of private equity buyers.
+- Numerous physician practices and ambulatory surgery centers (including in California, Florida, Maryland, Minnesota, South Carolina and Texas) in sale transactions and entry into practice management arrangements with portfolio companies of private equity buyers.

-- Flushing Financial Corporation (Nasdaq: FFIC) in its entry into a definitive agreement to acquire Empire National Bank.
+- Flushing Financial Corporation (Nasdaq: FFIC) in its acquisition of Empire National Bank.

 - Piermont Bank and its sponsor entity, Ivy Financial Development, LLC, in the formation and initial capitalization of Piermont Bank as a New York State-chartered, FDIC-insured, commercial bank.